joeellis/joeellis.github.io/_posts/2017-09-12-using-circle-2-0-with-elixir.md

 First we tell CircleCI that we'd like our build to execute under the [`joeellis/elixir-phoenix-node:1.0` docker image](https://hub.docker.com/r/joeellis/elixir-phoenix-node/).
 This is a simple docker image I built with Elixir 1.4.2, Erlang 19.x, node 7.x, and `yarn` already installed.
 Any Docker image will do though - CircleCI even offers [pre-built Elixir images](https://circleci.com/docs/2.0/circleci-images/#elixir) if you'd rather not create your own.

-The config also downloads a second docker image, [`postgres:9.6.2-alpine`](https://hub.docker.com/_/postgres/) to create a database container and with our app's database credentials ([see the official docker image for more information about supported env vars and options](https://hub.docker.com/_/postgres/).
+The config also downloads a second docker image, [`postgres:9.6.2-alpine`](https://hub.docker.com/_/postgres/) to create a database container and with our app's database credentials (see [the official docker image docs](https://hub.docker.com/_/postgres/) for more supported options).
 Lastly, it sets a working directory folder called `app` in the CircleCI user's home directory.

 Next, the build checks out our git repo, and restores any caches that may already exist: